-Spaces appearing in a fibration $\varphi \col Y\fib B$ must typically be represented by infinite simplicial sets \footnote{ If $\varphi$ is a Kan fibration between finite $1$-connected simplicial sets then its fibre is a finite Kan complex and it is easy to see that it then must be discrete.
-Consequently, $\varphi$ is a covering map between $1$-connected spaces and thus an isomorphism.} , and their representation as inputs to an algorithm can be problematic.
-For this reason, we will consider a \emph{generalized lifting-extension problem}, where, compared to the above, $\varphi\col Y\to B$ can be an arbitrary equivariant map, \emph{not} necessarily a fibration.
+Spaces appearing in a fibration $\psi \col Y\fib B$ must typically be represented by infinite simplicial sets \footnote{ If $\psi$ is a Kan fibration between finite simply connected simplicial sets then its fibre is a finite Kan complex and it is easy to see that it then must be discrete.
+Consequently, $\psi$ is a covering map between simply connected spaces and thus an isomorphism.} , and their representation as inputs to an algorithm can be problematic.
+For this reason, we will consider a \emph{generalized lifting-extension problem}, where, compared to the above, $\psi\col Y\to B$ can be an arbitrary equivariant map, \emph{not} necessarily a fibration.

 In this case, it makes no sense from the homotopy point of view to define a solution as a map $X\to Y$ making both triangles commutative.
-A homotopically correct way of defining a solution is to consider pairs $(\ell,h)$, where $\ell\col X\to Y$ is a map for which the upper triangle commutes strictly and the lower one commutes up to the specified homotopy $h\col [0,1]\times X\to B$ relative to $A$.
-We will not pursue this approach any further (in particular, we will not define the right notion of homotopy of such pairs) and choose an equivalent, technically less demanding alternative, which consists in replacing the map $\varphi$ by a homotopy equivalent fibration.
+A homotopically correct definition of a solution is as a pair $(\ell,h)$, where $\ell\col X\to Y$ is a map for which the upper triangle commutes strictly and the lower one commutes up to the specified homotopy $h\col [0,1]\times X\to B$ relative to $A$.
+We will not pursue this approach any further (in particular, we will not define the right notion of homotopy of such pairs) and choose an equivalent, technically less demanding alternative, which consists in replacing the map $\psi$ by a homotopy equivalent fibration.

-To this end, we factor $\varphi\col Y\to B$ as a weak homotopy equivalence $j\col Y\xra\sim Y'$ followed by a fibration $\varphi'\col Y'\fib B$ (in the simplicial setup, see Lemma~\ref{l:fibrant_replacement}).
-We define a \emph{solution} of the considered generalized lifting-extension problem to be a solution $\ell\col X\to Y'$ of the lifting-extension problem
+To this end, we factor $\psi\col Y\to B$ as a weak homotopy equivalence $j\col Y\xra\sim Y'$ followed by a fibration $\psi'\col Y'\fib B$ (in the simplicial setup, see Lemma~\ref{l:fibrant_replacement}).
+We define a \emph{solution} of the considered generalized lifting-extension problem to be a solution $\ell'\col X\to Y'$ of the lifting-extension problem